MQTT broker

 Known topic namespaces

-Check out topics with these prefixes, which might have something fun to look at:
+Check out topics under these prefixes, which might have something fun to look at:

-TL;DR: anything available over the websocket API is also going to be on MQTT.
+TL;DR: anything published over the bar system’s websocket API can also be found on MQTT.

-• emf/weather/ – live weather data from HQ.
+• weather/hq – live weather data from HQ.
 Full details on the Weather page.

 Tips on topic naming, and wildcard subscriptions